Andrey2694/Andrey2694/README.md

 ### Hi there 👋 Wellcome to my GitHub :relaxed:

 :heavy_check_mark: *Currently I'm looking for work as **QA automation engineer**.
-I like to be involved in all stages of software development and provide customers with a quality product!*
+I'd like to be involved in all stages of software development and provide customers with a quality product!*

 <div align="left">
 <h2><img width="32" src="images/Github.svg"> My projects </h2>